 Noel Gallagher quit Oasis in August 2009, following a fight with Liam Gallagher.

-In 1997, Noel Gallagher married Meg Matthews in Las Vegas.
+Personal Life: In 1997, Noel Gallagher married Meg Matthews in Las Vegas.
 When they met, Noel was actually dating Meg's housemate, the MTV presenter Rebecca de Ruvo.
 Meg and Noel's daughter Anais was born in 2000 but they divorced shortly after her birth.
 The grounds for divorce was Noel's affair with the Scottish publicist Sara MacDonald.

 Noel and Sara have a son together, named Donovan.
 He was born in 2007.